The-Red-Serpent/Red-Teaming/Active Directory/Trust Attacks/Fundamentals.md

 ldapsearch (objectClass=trustedDomain)
 ```

-## PAC
-PAC (Privileged Attribute Certificate) is a cryptographically signed data structure inside Kerberos tickets that securely carries a user's security context (like their SID and group memberships) from the Domain Controller (DC) to services, allowing those services to verify the user's permissions (authorization) without needing to query the DC repeatedly, speeding up authentication

-### SID Filtering
-The **Security Identifier (SID) Filtering mechanism** is a **security feature in Microsoft Active Directory (AD)** designed to protect domains that are connected through **trust relationships**.
-It prevents unauthorized elevation of privileges by ensuring that only valid, legitimate SIDs are honored when users from one domain access resources in another domain.
-When SID Filtering is **enabled**:
-- The trusting domain examines the list of SIDs in the user’s token.
-- It only honors SIDs that **originate from the trusted domain’s own namespace**.
-- Any **foreign, spoofed, or invalid SIDs** are **filtered out** before access is granted.

-## SID History
-**SID History** is an **attribute in Active Directory** that stores **previous SIDs (Security Identifiers)** that were associated with a user, group, or computer account before it was migrated or renamed.
-This mechanism allows users and groups to **retain access to resources** that were secured under their **old SID** even after being moved to a new domain.

 ## **Cross-Domain Kerberos Authentication Process**
 When a user in Domain A wants to access a resource in an Domain B. There are 2 steps involved
 - Authentication